skeyll/SynicSugar/docs/content/SynicSugar.MatchMake/MatchMakeManager/CreateLobby.md

 public async UniTask&lt;bool&gt; CreateLobby(Lobby lobbyCondition, CancellationTokenSource token, Action saveFn = null )

 ### Description
 Create lobby as host, wait for others until timeoutSec.
-If the room is filled and can exchange the data for p2p, return true.
+If the room is filled and can exchange the data for p2p, return true. <br>
 Recommend: [SearchAndCreateLobby()](../searchandcreatelobby)

 ```cs